jingweimo/academic-kickstart/content/post/WorldTop2_2025/index.md

 ---
-title: Recognized again among the World Top 2% Scientists based on Standford and Elsevier Data in 2025 👋👋
+title: Recognized again among the World Top 2% Scientists based on Stanford and Elsevier Data in 2025 👋👋
 subtitle: https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/8

 # Summary for listings and search engines